 It’s hard to imagine, but Brooklyn Bridge Park was once a busy cargo shipping and storage area.
 Now, it’s a 1.3-mile stretch of rolling lawns and newly planted trees with a raised bank built to dampen sound from a nearby highway.
 It’s one of many industrial areas in New York that the city has transformed into green spaces to improve residential life.

 Trees are found even in the most urban of places in New York, offering shade and respite from the city’s urban heat.
 In Zuccotti Park in Manhattan’s Financial District, formerly known as Liberty Plaza Park, 54 honey locust trees shade the thousands of tourists and locals who walk through.
 The trees themselves must be hardy to survive: In such a dense, paved environment, they endure salt, runoff, drought, pollution and limited space for their growing roots.

-London plane trees shade a soccer field in Riverside Park on the Upper West Side of Manhattan.
-The London plane is one of the most common trees in the city.
+London plane trees shade a soccer field in Riverside Park on Manhattan’s Upper West Side.
+The London plane is one of the city’s most common trees.
 It’s a hybrid of two types of sycamore, able to withstand pollution and space constraints and live for 200 years or more.
-There’s a growing body of research indicating that trees positively affect the health of people who live near them—quantifying some of the benefits early city reformers first suggested.
+Growing research indicates that trees positively affect the health of people who live near them.
 And for those who walk along shaded streets or play under its branches, the London plane, dubbed the “New Yorkiest of trees” by the New Yorker, is a beloved symbol of home.